Frequently Asked Questions About Gen-AI

 • Talk about the learning objectives for each assignment.
 This will clarify your rationale for allowing, limiting, or prohibiting the use of AI tools, and will enable students to appreciate what they would miss out on if they didn’t complete the work as assigned.

 • Point out – or better, demonstrate – these tools’ limitations.
-Because these tools draw on information published on the internet without regard to its accuracy, their output often includes misleading, biased, or false content.
-And they often misattribute content or fabricate sources.
+Because these tools draw on information published on the internet without regard to its accuracy, their output may include misleading, biased, or false content.
+And they sometimes misattribute content or fabricate sources.

 • Encourage your students to think about their reasons for taking the course and, more broadly, for pursuing their education.
 Cheating, including the inappropriate use of AI tools, will prevent them from achieving those goals, whether they are intellectual or purely pragmatic.
 It will deprive them of the opportunity to develop knowledge and skills that will serve them throughout their lives and careers.
 An analogy can be helpful: cheating is like going to the gym and allowing someone else to do your workout for you.